Euphieyang/Datacamp-data-analytics/README.md

 ### Dive into Python
 Two ways of executeing Code on DataCamp: IPython shell, script editor

-* IPython shell*
+* IPython shell

   * "the console"
-  * type a linf of code, use "return key" to execute it
+  * type a line of code, use "return key" to execute it

 * script editor